ActualGeniusIntellectual/logseq-store/pages/Math Quotes.md

 	- **Albert Einstein**
 - "God used beautiful mathematics in creating the world."
 	- **Paul Dirac**
 - "God does not care about our mathematical difficulties.
-He integrates empirically." ~ Albert Einstein
+He integrates empirically."
+	- **Albert Einstein**
+	-